-Key Specific Safeguarding Issues (Taken from Keeping Children Safe in Education: Statutory Guidance September 2021)
+Key Specific Safeguarding Issues (Taken from Keeping Children Safe in Education: Statutory Guidance September 2023)

 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.
+Behaviours linked to issues such as drug taking or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines), radicalisations and and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.
 Other safeguarding issues all staff should be aware of include: